mandiant/synfulknock/README.md

 ## Installation

 Please see readme files in each directory.<br>
-**Note:  The NSE script was tested on a Kali 2.0 & Ubuntu 15.04 VM--other distros may have strange dependency issues**
+**Note:  The NSE script was tested on a Kali 2.0 & Ubuntu 15.04 VM--other distros may have strange dependency issues<br>
+Be careful of script name case sensitvity.
+In the articles, they were all changed to mixed-case.
+The copy command below should account for that.**

 ### Kali 2.0 ###
 Nothing special required